AbdoulMa/ggtricks/README.md

 coverage](https://codecov.io/gh/AbdoulMa/ggtricks/branch/main/graph/badge.svg)](https://app.codecov.io/gh/AbdoulMa/ggtricks?branch=main)
 <!-- badges: end -->

-**{ggtricks}** package is a collection of multiple geom presenting data in the form of circle (at the moment, but many more to come and not only circle oriented.) using grammar of graphics philosophy and Cartesian coordinates system.
+**{ggtricks}** package is a collection of multiple `geom` presenting data in the form of circle (for now, but many more to come and not just circle oriented.) using `grammar of graphics` philosophy and Cartesian coordinates system.

-You have bench of functions to make sector charts where circle is divided along it radii, so each section is proportional to value it represents.
+You have a lot of functions to make sector charts where circle is split along its radii, therefore each section is proportional to value it represents.

 - `geom_pie` Pie charts